 Carousel voting is a method of vote rigging in elections often used in Russia and in other post-Soviet countries.
 Fraudsters go from one polling station to another, casting their vote multiple times.

-In the disputed report, Vagifgizi spots Alandarova denying her role in the falsification of the election process.
+, Vagifgizi spots Alandarova denying her role in the falsification of the election process.
 In the video, Alandarova is seen hurrying away a group of women brought to the polling station under her supervision to help throw a pile of ballot papers into the boxes in a bid to help President Ilham Aliyev win the snap election.

 School principles and teachers are widely used in the falsification of elections in many post-Soviet countries, including in Azerbaijan.

 Aliyev secured a landslide victory in the snap presidential election, receiving 86 per cent of the vote.
 Turnout was 74.5 per cent, according to the statement of the Central Election Commission (CEC).

 Vagifgizi considers the court ruling unfair.
 The journalist sees the decision as a judicial defense of those who falsified the presidential election two years ago.

 “I was hindered from filming the carousel voting at that specific poll station.
 The person who claimed to be the deputy director brought teachers with her.
 She was not a member of the election commission.
 In this case, she had no right to enter the station.
 The law prohibits it.
 But when asked, she said that she did not enter the station, but instead she was looking after the school garden on the instructions of the school director,” Vagifgizi told Meydan TV.